Friendly fraud: Call center transactions

 Another common channel for chargebacks is mail order/telephone order (MOTO) payment processing through a call center.
 In this case, as with the two others listed here, the main problem is that this is a card not present transaction.
 To help eliminate call center purchase chargebacks, call centers are working to make the purchases more like card present purchases.

 When consumers walk into a store and buy something, they typically swipe their credit cards, confirm the purchase amount, enter a secret code (or sign their name) and leave with the merchandise.
 This is a card present purchase and fraudulent chargebacks in these situations are almost non-existent.

 Agent-assisted automation technology is available for call centers that allows customers to enter their credit card information, including the card security code directly into the customer relationship management software without the agent ever seeing or hearing it.
 The agent remains on the phone, so there is no transfer to an interactive voice response system.
 All the agent can hear is monotones.
 This is the "card present" equivalent of "swiping" the card.

 Before the purchase is submitted by the agent, the purchase amount is played back to the consumer along with the last four digits of the card.
 The consumer is asked to confirm their purchase by providing a verbal signature, which is recorded.

 Finally, an email is sent to the consumer with the purchase information and an attached audio file of their verbal signature.

 Cost to merchants

+Regardless of the outcome of the chargeback, merchants generally pay a chargeback fee which typically ranges anywhere from $20 to $100.
 A 2016 study by LexisNexis stated that chargeback fraud costs merchants $2.40 for every $1 lost.
 This is because of product-loss, banking fines, penalties and administrative costs.
 A 2018 study by the Aite Group on charge back costs, stated that U.S. CNP fraud losses for 2017 were $4 billion and estimated that by 2020 they would rise to $6.4 billion.